demoive/skypecon/README.md

 3. appropriate animations
 4. correct level of "cuteness"

-I think others fail in at least one of these criteria.
-The [Emoji](http://www.emoji-cheat-sheet.com/) set is popular but doesn't offer animation and is too over-whelming.
+I think other emoticons available today fail in at least one of these criteria.
+The [Emoji](http://www.emoji-cheat-sheet.com/) set is popular but doesn't offer animation and has an over-whelming number of options.
 For example, I feel the following emotions don't warrant different icons:

 - **tongue**: :stuck_out_tongue_closed_eyes: :stuck_out_tongue: :stuck_out_tongue_winking_eye:
 - **kiss**: :kissing: :kissing_smiling_eyes: :kissing_closed_eyes: :kissing_heart: